-Are you ready to spice up your next stay in New Orleans?
-The Parisian Courtyard Inn in New Orleans’ famed Garden District may be the answer.
+Are you ready to spice up your next stay in the New Orleans Garden District?
+The Parisian Courtyard Inn in New Orleans’ famed Garden District is the answer.
 One of the oldest buildings in New Orleans, this home was built by Rufus McIlhenny of the Tabasco family business.
-Flavorful red Tabasco sauce is as common as salt or pepper on many southern dining tables.
+As a result, flavorful red Tabasco sauce is (even today) as common as salt or pepper on many southern dining tables.

-Upon arrival, parking was no bother at all, with designated parking spaces directly in front of the columned two-story home.
-Free parking and no permits required.
+Upon arrival, parking was no bother at all, with designated parking spaces directly in front of the columned two-story home that is now the Parisian Courtyard Inn.
+Free parking and no permits required?
 Trust me, that is special in New Orleans.

 Back at the Parisian Courtyard Inn, we settled into the double parlor with an evening of knitting.
 The other guests returned to the inn, joining us and sharing stories of the day’s adventures.